-300 000 à -9 000

 -9 000

-The al-Magar civilization occupied southwestern Saudi Arabia, in the present-day province of Najd.
-It is perhaps the first human group to have domesticated animals.
+The al-Magar civilization occupied southwestern Saudi Arabia, in what is now the province of Najd.
+They were perhaps the first human group to domesticate animals.
 A statue of a horse equipped with reins dating back to 9,000 BC is a unique testimony.
-In November 2017, hunting scenes depicting 10,000-year-old Canaanite dogs on leashes were discovered in Shuwaymis.
+In November 2017, 10,000-year-old hunting scenes depicting Canaan dogs on leashes were discovered at Shuwaymis.

 -3 000

-The Dilmun civilization was established in the east of the Arabian Peninsula, placed on the trade routes between Mesopotamia and the Indus Valley.
+The Dilmun civilization was established in the east of the Arabian Peninsula, on the trade routes between Mesopotamia and the Indus Valley.
 The capital was probably located on the island of Bahrain.
-The civilization that controlled trade in the region reached its peak in the early 2nd millennium BC.
+The civilization that controlled trade in the region reached its apogee at the beginning of the 2nd millennium BC.

 800 av.
 J.-C à 500